percona/k8spsmdb-docs/docs/expose.md

 This document describes the usage of [Custom Resource manifest options](operator.md) to expose clusters deployed with the Operator.

-## Using single entry point in a sharded cluster
+## Using a single entry point in a sharded cluster

-If Percona Server for MongoDB [sharding mode](sharding.md) is turned **on** (default behavior), then database cluster runs special
+If Percona Server for MongoDB [sharding mode](sharding.md) is turned **on** (the default behavior), then database cluster runs special
-`mongos` Pods - query routers, which acts as an entry point for client applications:
+`mongos` Pods - query routers, which act as entry points for client applications:

 ![image](assets/images/mongos_espose.png)